presly808/JavaBaseCourse/week2_conditional_flows/lesson1_flow_control_if_block_simple/task6/task.md

-In the following lessons we study how to write code from **Flow Charts**
+In the following lessons, we study how to write code from **Flow Charts**

-Implement code from flowchart:
+Implement code from the flowchart:

 ![img.png](img.png)